araupontones/MLSS/README.md

 10. move application to /srv/shiny-server/MLSS

 11. **Install fonts in R**
+For the charts to read costumed fonts in the server, the fonts should be installed first.
+These are stepsts to follow:

+a.
+In Linux: cd `/usr/share/fonts/`
+b.
+Download a .zip with the fonts.
+From github, get the dowload link : `wget https://github.com/araupontones/fonts/raw/main/Noto_Sans.zip`
+c. `mkdir` with the name of the font (e.g. Nano-Sans)
+d. `cd` to the new dir (e.g. `cd Nano-Sans`)
+e. `unzip file.zip` (e.g. `unzip Nano-Sans.zip`)
+f. `cd ..`
+g.
+Copy the font into truetype `cp -R Name_font /usr/share/fonts/truetype`

+Once the font is installed in the server, it has to be loeaded in R:

+In the termina, assign root credentials to `/usr/local/lib/R/site-library/extrafontdb` so the users root, rstudio, and shiny can access these fonts.

+a.
+Access rstudio
+b.
+Check the fonts available in R `extrafont::fonts()`
+c.
+Import the new font `extrafont::font_import()`
+d.
+Load the font into the session `extrafont::loadfonts()`

 ## collaborative design
 To ease and motivate a collaborative environment in which different stakeholders, specifically the World Bank, a  [Google Sheet](https://docs.google.com/spreadsheets/d/1S2X-fXJ0hb5r0m5JUury7I7Yqg0IAPmISBec57RQYFU/edit#gid=1069976462) was created.
 The objective of this  [Google Sheet](https://docs.google.com/spreadsheets/d/1S2X-fXJ0hb5r0m5JUury7I7Yqg0IAPmISBec57RQYFU/edit#gid=1069976462) is to allow colleagues to provide information about the content of the dashboard.
 These sheets (school, teacher, and students) contain all the indicators to be displayed by the dashboard, a column to indicate the label to be used, and a description to be displayed when a user select that indicator in the dashboard.
 This sheet also includes a column to indicate the type of variable (binary, continuous, id).
 All these information is used in the dashboard.